greycsont/GreyAnnouncer/docs/README.md

 - Except me, The only thing I did is just collect idea from others and fix bugs in a worst way ever.

-Due to the unity audioSource's limitations(max volume : 1f, There's a solution but considering the performance...), I cannot do something like this :
+Some inspiration of the mod :

-**Warning : It's non-english website, don't wear earphone and lower the volume down, I takes 0 responbilities of any damage caused by these videos**
+**Warning : It's non-english website, don't wear earphone and lower the volume down, I takes 0 responbilities of any damage/hurt caused by these videos**

 https://www.bilibili.com/video/BV1CmLdzQEPB